antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

     1. Classifier creation and utilization experiments

-(This document/notebook is a surrogate chapter for the book ["Simplified Machine Learning Workflows"](https://github.com/antononcube/SimplifiedMachineLearningWorkflows-book), [AAr3].)
+(This document/notebook is a "raw" chapter for the book ["Simplified Machine Learning Workflows"](https://github.com/antononcube/SimplifiedMachineLearningWorkflows-book), [AAr3].)

 ## Target images

-Here are the images we consider to be “Bethlehem Stars” in this document/notebook:
+Here are the images taken from [MSE1] that we consider to be "Bethlehem Stars" in this document/notebook:

 ```mathematica
 imgStar1 = Import["https://i.stack.imgur.com/qmmOw.png"];